dyn0987/NodeMCU-safe-door/README.md

 cronjob.php is used to reset the database table so that the safe door will not remain open after the user input the correct password. cronjob.php is run using external cron job service , cron-job.org.

+update.php and update2.php is used to reset password if user wanted to after entering correct password.

 The getdata.php is used to observe the newest status of the user input, whether it succeed or not.
 It will output status=1 if succeed and status=0 if the password is false.
 It will output null after some time after cron job has done its part.

 NodeMCU will make request to the getdata.php and based on the JSON output, will either open or close the safe door.